The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 is both employed and self-employed (and is therefore paying Class 1, 2 and 4 NIC)

 There is a proforma that must be followed to calculate whether a repayment is due.
 See below.

-The start of a new tax year might require some consideration as to NIC paid in the past and a look ahead to the future, depending on clients’ current circumstances.
-For example, deferral of Class 1 contributions might need to be applied for or an existing deferral renewed.
+The start of a new tax year might require some consideration as to NIC paid in the past and a look ahead to the future, depending on a taxpayer’s current circumstances.
+For example, an application might need to be made to defer Class 1 contributions or an existing deferral renewed.

 Where an individual can demonstrate that they are paying more than the annual maximum of NIC (see below), it may be possible to apply for deferment.